marie2501/text-label-application/README.md

 ## Description
 TextLabel is an open-source web application prototype built on the SnorkelAI framework, designed to simplify and accelerate distributed text data labeling through weak supervision via label functions.
 The web application consists of two main software components: a Django backend and an Angular frontend.
-The Django backend handles data processing, model integration, and weak supervision logic, while the Angular frontend provides a responsive and user-friendly interface for interacting with the system.

 ## Installation